 Private storage by default

 Your Sparks live on your device and in your personal iCloud account through CloudKit private storage.
 That is an important distinction.
-MorningKeep is not built around a centralized database of everyone's thoughts sitting on company servers.
+MorningKeep is not built around a centralized database of everyone's Sparks sitting on company servers.
 Sync happens inside your Apple ecosystem, which keeps ownership of the source material much closer to you.

 That also changes the trust model.
 If you delete data from MorningKeep, you are not asking a remote service to forget a copy it was built to retain forever.
 You are managing data that lives in your own environment.
-For a product centered on private reflection, that local-first posture is not marketing language.
+For a product centered on private Sparks, that local-first posture is not marketing language.
 It is architecture.

-Why App Attest and consent controls matter
+Why App Check and consent controls matter

 The practical effect is that you can decide how much intelligence you want versus how much isolation you want.
 Some people want Cue fully involved in their thinking.
 Others want MorningKeep primarily as a trusted capture and review system.
 The controls are there so the product can support both modes without pretending they are the same thing.